bbauska/LFS170x/readme.md

 <img src="https://user-images.githubusercontent.com/41387907/149682296-168d4769-ce5f-41e6-8504-e063e8882647.png" width="400" "Smart Dubai" >
 &nbsp;

-  * <b>Approach:</b> To make Dubai the happiest city on Earth by recreating everyday experiences for residents and visitors of Dubai, making them more personalized seamless, efficient and impactful.<br>
+  * <b>Approach:</b> To make Dubai the happiest city on Earth by recreating everyday experiences for residents and visitors of Dubai, making them more personalized seamless, efficient and impactful.<br/>
-   The Smart Dubai strategy will be using three essential pillars: government efficiency, industry creation and international leadership.<br>
+   The Smart Dubai strategy will be using three essential pillars: government efficiency, industry creation and international leadership.<br/>
-  * <b>Result:</b> By the end of 2021, Dubai government will go completely paper-free, eliminating more than one billion pieces of paper used for government transactions every day. <br>
+  * <b>Result:</b> By the end of 2021, Dubai government will go completely paper-free, eliminating more than one billion pieces of paper used for government transactions every day. <br/>
    When successful, Dubai will be the first blockchain-powered government driving the future economy.

 ### More Use Cases